PUBLIC STATEMENT

 October 3 marks the World Habitat Day

-– Government must thoroughly and justly provide habitat for every citizen in the country.
+The government must thoroughly and justly provide habitat for every citizen in the country.

-We hope the government will recognize the importance and necessity of these demands based on the fundamental rights as well as habitat security and new settlement will be supported by the State.
+We hope the government will recognize the importance and necessity of these demands based on fundamental rights as well as habitat security and new settlement will be supported by the State.

 The Southern Peasants Federation